 2. You Should Be Able To Feel Your Dog’s Ribs

-In most dog breeds, you shouldn’t necessarily be able to see the dog’s ribs, but you should always be able to feel them and the spine when your dog is standing.
-On most pets, there should be a tucked in hourglass shape to the waist.
+In most dog breeds, you shouldn’t necessarily be able to see their ribs, but you should always be able to feel them and the spine when your dog is standing.
+On most pets, there should be a tucked-in hourglass shape to the waist.
 If you can’t feel your dog’s ribs, it’s time for him to lose some weight.

 3. Obesity Shortens Your Dog’s Life Span

 A large study of Labrador Retrievers found that being even moderately overweight can reduce canine life expectancy by nearly two years compared to leaner dogs.
 That is a significant amount of time you could lose with your beloved pet, especially when you consider that the average dog’s life span is only 10-13 years to begin with.